- 2018 Outstanding Organization – Empower Missouri

 - 2016 Ethics in Action Award – The Ethical Society of St. Louis

 - 2016 Injustice Anywhere Award – The National Benevolent Association

-- 2016 Trial Lawyer of the Year Award – Public Justice Institute: Thomas Harvey and Michael-John Voss, Co-Founders
+- 2016 Trial Lawyers of the Year Award – Public Justice Institute: Thomas Harvey and Michael-John Voss, Co-Founders

 - 2016 What’s Right with the Region Awards’ Improving Racial Equity and Social Justice Honoree – FOCUS St. Louis